selenkaradeli/MoodWeatherMusic-Insights/README.md

 # MoodWeatherMusic-Insights

-## **Project Overview**
+## ## Project Outline
-This project aims to explore how daily weather conditions influence mood and music preferences.
-By combining weather data, self-reported mood records, and Spotify music data, I plan to uncover meaningful patterns and insights.
-This project will involve all stages, including data collection, cleaning, analysis, and visualization.
+Analyzing how everyday weather affects emotions and musical tastes is the goal of this study.
+In order to find significant patterns and observations, I intend to combine meteorological data, personal mood records, and Spotify music data.
+Data collection, cleaning, analysis, and visualization are all phases that will be included in this project.

 ## **Objective**